Madison Bach Musicians

 We ask that you send a recording of your playing which will help us place you in an appropriate ensemble group.
 Placement recordings in the form of MP3, iPhone voice memo, or links to online media clips may be sent to Tamara Bryant at firstname.lastname@example.org.
 Please be sure to include your name and the instrument you are playing.

-Tuition for the four-day workshop is $400 and is due two weeks after you receive the letter that you been accepted into the workshop.
-Tuition includes the ensemble coaching, special sessions, masterclasses, faculty concert, lunch and snacks for the four days, and the final concert in the Landmark Auditorium.
+Tuition for the four-day workshop is $400 and is due two weeks after you receive the email notification that you been accepted into the workshop.
+Tuition includes the ensemble coaching, special sessions, masterclasses, faculty concert, lunch and snacks for the four days, and the Closing Concert.

-Auditors are welcome to attend afternoon lectures, masterclasses, and the baroque dancing classes, as well as the Wednesday evening Faculty Concert by purchasing an auditors pass for $40.
-Tickets to the Faculty Concert only are available online and at the door for $15.
+Auditors are welcome to attend afternoon lectures, masterclasses, and the Baroque dance classes, as well as the Wednesday evening Faculty Concert by purchasing an auditors pass for $40.
+Tickets to the Faculty Concert or any single afternoon event are available online and at the door for $15.

 Because significant amounts of time and effort go into placing participants into suitable ensemble groups, a cancellation fee of $50 will apply.
 No tuition refunds are available after June 15th.